lifeofmle/symbol-insert/README.md

 ## Features
 - Handles symbols from shared libraries and local symbols
 - Allows you to easily place the symbol with your mouse when inserting
+- Partial text filter is supported so that when a symbol is called "1 Component/Button/1 Primary/1 Idle" it can be found by typing "b p idl"

 ## Usage
 - Open through the plugin menu `Plugins -> Symbol Insert`